ALBERT-Inc/watchdog/README.rst

 Copyright 2012 Google, Inc & contributors.

+Copyright 2019 ALBERT Inc.

 Project `source code`_ is available at Github.
 Please report bugs and file enhancement requests at the `issue tracker`_.

+This file has been modified by ALBERT Inc. to remove watchmedo features to resolve the licensing issue.

 Why Watchdog?
 -------------